casper-wjs/General-assembly-projects/capstone/readme.md

 The increasing cost of living comes to mind for young Singaporeans looking to purchase a home and start a family.
 This model would serve a guide for them as part of their home purchase decision making process.

-Regression models for consideration: Linear, Lasso, Ridge, Random Forest, XGBoost, Neural Networks
+Regression models for consideration: Linear, Lasso, Ridge, Random Forest, ExtraTrees, XGBoost, Neural Networks

 Success Metrics: Model performance will be guided by RMSE.
 We will seek to find the best performing model based on the lowest RMSE score.